Strictly stars send support to AJ Pritchard after nightclub attack

 — DWTS Ireland (@DWTSIRL) December 28, 2018

+Paralympic athlete Lauren Steadman – AJ’s celebrity partner on this year’s Strictly – posted a photo of the pair sharing a joke on Instagram and said she was “hoping my dance partner will get his smile back soon”.

-Strictly dancer Katya Jones wrote, “I can’t believe what happen to AJ and Curtis.
+Fellow Strictly pro Katya Jones wrote, “I can’t believe what happen to AJ and Curtis.
 Sending lots of love your way.
 It’s Christmas people!
 Where is humanity going?”

 I can’t believe what happen to @Aj11Ace and @CurtisPritchard .
 Sending lots of love your way.
 It’s Christmas people!
 Where is humanity going? #disappointed